 Multivariate calculus, linear algebra.
-Some real analysis would be good but is not required.
+Comfort with reading and writing mathematical proofs would be helpful but is not required.

 Due to overlap in much of the subject matter in 625.615 and 625.616, a student may not receive credit towards the MS or post-master's certificate for both 625.615 and 625.616.